Blocked Tear Duct

 Sometimes the blockage can cause infections called dacryocystitis.
 These can be very painful and require a course of antibiotics and a prompt surgery booking.

 For the dacryocystorhinostomy (DCR), we are bypassing the blockages in the nasolacrimal duct.
 An incision is made on the side of the nose, around where glasses would sit.
-The lacrimal sac is located and a new channel is made from the sac into the nose cavity.
-Temporary tubes are placed in this new channel for 3-4 weeks whilst it is healing.
-(See photo to the right)
+The lacrimal sac is located, and a new channel is made from the sac into the nasal cavity.
+We will place temporary tubes in this new channel for three to four weeks during surgery while it is healing.

 The surgery takes about 25 minutes per side.

-A general anaesthetic or a local anaesthetic with intravenous (IV) sedation can be administered.
-Local anesthetic with IV sedation has significant advantages including less bleeding and quicker recovery times.
-With the IV sedation you will be aware of things happening, but will be comfortable.
+We can administer a general anesthetic or a local anesthetic with intravenous (IV) sedation.
+Local anesthetic with IV sedation has significant advantages, including less bleeding and quicker recovery times.
+With the IV sedation, you will be aware of things happening but will be comfortable.
 You may not remember the surgery very well afterwards.
-With a general anesthetic you will be unconscious throughout the procedure.
+With a general anesthetic, you will be unconscious throughout the procedure.
 General anesthesia does carry some higher risks and slower recovery time.

 DCR surgery may also be performed endoscopically through the nose.
 The advantage of this approach is no skin incision.
-The disadvantage is a general anaesthetic is usually needed and the temporary tubes are left in longer.
+The disadvantage is a general anesthetic is usually needed, and we leave the temporary tubes in longer.
 (Approximately three months vs. three weeks)

-This approach does come with a slightly lower success rate of about 85%.
+This approach does come with a slightly lower success rate of about 90%.
+For more information, contact our office.